-Choosing the Right RV Rental for You
+Choosing the Right RV Rental

 Try asking yourself the questions below and use your answers to narrow your options:

 - What kind of camper am I?
 Do you like to rough it, or do you prefer to camp in style?
 Are you traveling to see sights or enjoy nature?
-Read this article to figure it out.
+Read this article to help you figure it out.

 - What is my budget?
 Obviously, you will need to find a rig in your budget.

 - How often will I be moving?
 If you’ll be moving often, a motorhome is much more convenient than a trailer.